tudurom/bsc-thesis/doc/main.typ

   kind: [Bachelor's Thesis #if not final { text(fill: red)[*Draft*] }],
   submitted: final,
   abstract: [
-    // The software supply chain as we know it today is based on implicit trust
-    // present at multiple levels: trusting that (dependent) code is not malicious,
-    // and trusting that the code matches the trusted binaries.
     Reproducible builds can be used to defend against software supply-chain attacks.
     By making build processes output bit-by-bit identical artefacts,